Being in hospital when your child has cancer

 There may be a clinical nurse specialist, or specialist nurse, based at the Principal Treatment Centre where your child has their treatment.
 They may act as your child’s key worker.
-They coordinate your child's care and liaise with the Paediatric Oncology Shared Care Units, which have specialist or community nurses who work with children who have cancer.
+This means that they coordinate your child's care and liaise with the Paediatric Oncology Shared Care Units, which have specialist or community nurses who work with children who have cancer.

 The sister, ward manager or charge nurse is in charge of the ward.
 Staff nurses, student nurses and healthcare assistants work under the sister/ward manager/charge nurse’s direction.
 All nurses will be specialised in working with children with cancer.